Angus McSix: History

 Angus McSix was formed in August 2021 after the split of ex-Gloryhammer frontman Thomas Winkler and his fellow musicians.
 The leader of the German band Orden Ogan, Sebastian "Seeb" Levermann, contacted Winkler with the idea of forming a new power metal supergroup.
 He suggested Angus McSix as the band's name, in reference to the stage character Angus McFife embodied by him so far.
 The name arguably reveals the continuation of Winkler's previous stage character, but also indicates with a pun in the band's lyrics that the character has received an upgrade (becoming "one better", as Fife is phonetically similar and one letter off Five) and will henceforth persist as a more powerful version of himself.
-To realize the story and complete the band, the two founders asked the Italian guitarist Thalia Bellazecca (ex-Frozen Crown) on the one hand and Manu Lotter, the former drummer of the band Rhapsody of Fire, on the other.
+To realize the story and complete the band, the two founders recruited Italian guitarist Thalia Bellazecca (ex-Frozen Crown) and Manu Lotter, the former drummer of the band Rhapsody of Fire.

-The quartet recorded the songs written by Winkler and Levermann at Greenman Studios during 2022 and met in Serbia, where they produced two music videos for their first two singles "Master of the Universe" and "Sixcalibur".
-The first single, "Master of the Universe", is seen by many fans as a dig at Winkler's former band, who had expelled him from the band by email after ten years.

 On 21 April 2023, Angus McSix's debut studio album was released under the Napalm Records label, entitled Angus McSix and the Sword of Power.
 This refers to the content of the song lyrics, which continues the story of the fictional Scottish crown prince Angus McFife XIII after he died a hero's death at the end of the Gloryhammer album last sung by Winkler and now returns from the realm of the dead as a stronger version of himself with the name Angus McSix.
 The album reached number ten in the German album charts, number 16 in the Swiss album charts and number 26 in the Austrian album charts, making it the most successful debut by a power metal band in those countries.
 It also reached number 24 in the UK rock and metal charts.

 On 7 January 2025, the band released a new single, "6666", from their upcoming album due in 2026.
 It was also announced that Winkler was stepping down from the band to spend more time with his family, and was replaced by Sam Nyman (Adam McSix).
 In addition, Lotter had also departed the band and was replaced by Gerit Lamm (Ork Zero).
 On 30 September, the band released another single, "The Fire of Yore", and announced new guitarist Jasmin Pabst (The Dwarf).
-On November 17, it was announced the band's second studio album, Angus McSix and the All-Seeing Astral Eye, will be released on March 13, 2026.
+The band's second studio album, Angus McSix and the All-Seeing Astral Eye, was released on March 13, 2026.

+On 13 July 2026, Bellazecca announced she had left the band to focus on other musical commitments.